nguyentungg/DesignPatterns/README.md

   - Each object encapsulates a resource such as a database or network connection that is expensive to acquire and could be reused.

 - **Keep in Mind:**
+  - Make it static or a singleton.
+  - Use a dictionary to manage multiple pools.
+  - Remove unused GameObjects creatively.
+  - Check for errors.
+  - Add a maximum size/cap.

 - **Design Decisions:**